makersacademy/rps-challenge/docs/user_stories.md

 ## IN PROGRESS

 As a marketeer
-So that I taste the sweetness of victory or the bitterness of defeat I would like to know who is the winner of the match
+So that I can taste the sweetness of victory or the bitterness of defeat I would like to know who is the winner of the match

 ## TODO